Wonders of Scotland and Ireland. 5

 Finally, conclude your journey as you make your way to the bustling city of Glasgow, where you can reflect on the memories of your Scottish adventure and bid farewell to the enchanting landscapes and historic landmarks that have captured your heart along the way.

-Upon Arrival at the Grand Central Hotel you will be checked into your accommodation before bidding farewell to your Guide and driver.
+Upon Arrival at the Voco Grand Central Hotel, you will be checked into your accommodation before bidding farewell to your driver.
 Dinner tonight is on your own but with a plethora of eateries near by you wont go hungry.